Dubai chocolate: Expansion

 As the product gained popularity, large scale manufacturers such as Lindt began to produce and market them as Dubai Chocolate.
-In Germany, an importer of a clone of Fix Dubai Chocolate issued a cease-and-desist letter to the manufacturer Lindt, Aldi and Lidl because it was not produced in Dubai.
+In Germany, an importer of a clone of Fix Dubai Chocolate issued a cease-and-desist letter to the manufacturer Lindt, Aldi, and Lidl because it was not produced in Dubai.
 While geographical indications are in principle protectable under the Geneva Act of the Lisbon Agreement, the United Arab Emirates has not signed the agreement.
 According to most legal scholars, the term "Dubai chocolate" is already a generic trademark in the EU market and does not contain any geographical indication.

-In January 2025, a German court in Cologne decided that Aldi has to stop selling its product named "Alyan Dubai Handmade Chocolate" on the ground it might mislead consumers that the chocolate has been produced in Dubai while it is actually produced in Turkey.
+In January 2025, a German court in Cologne judged that Aldi had to stop selling its product named "Alyan Dubai Handmade Chocolate" on the ground it might mislead consumers that the chocolate has been produced in Dubai while it is actually produced in Turkey.
 In the UK, the popularity of the Lindt variety of the chocolate was such that the supermarket chain Waitrose imposed purchase limits of two bars per customer.

-The popularity of Dubai chocolate has exacerbated the shortage of pistachios worldwide since 2024.
+The popularity of Dubai chocolate has exacerbated the ongoing shortage of pistachios.
+The National Tax Service of South Korea reported that pistachio imports in 2025 had doubled compared to 2020, and attributed the increase to the popularity of Dubai chocolate in South Korea.

+Variants

+Dubai chocolate pizza is a variant of a chocolate pizza with Dubai chocolate stuffed crust and/or with Dubai chocolate replacing the cheese and sauce.

+Dubai chocolate shakes are milkshakes containing Dubai chocolate ingredients as the flavoring.

+Dubai chewy cookie is a marshmallow-based dessert with a Dubai chocolate filling that went viral in South Korea in early 2026.

+In September 2024, FIX Dessert Chocolatier created an exclusive flavour for Hamdan bin Mohammed Al Maktoum, the Crown Prince of Dubai, after he endorsed Dubai chocolate.

 Studies and allergens

-A study by the Baden-Württemberg Ministry of Consumer Protection tested eight imported samples of "Dubai chocolate", five from the United Arab Emirates and three from Turkey.
-It found that all eight samples were considered "defective".
-Five of the products sampled contained fats other than cocoa butter, which is not permitted in products labelled "chocolate" in Germany.
-The study also found that five samples, all from the same producer in the UAE, were "unfit for consumption" due to contamination in the manufacturing process (they contained excessive levels of a substance that is considered a probable carcinogen (glycidyl fatty acid esters, 3-MCPD), resulting from the use of low-quality palm oil).
+A study by the Baden-Württemberg Ministry of Consumer Protection in Germany tested eight imported samples of "Dubai chocolate", five from the United Arab Emirates and three from Turkey.
+It considered all eight samples "defective".
+Five of the products sampled contained vegetable fats other than cocoa butter, which is not permitted in products labelled "chocolate" in Germany.
+The study also found that five samples, all from the same producer in the UAE, were "unfit for consumption" due to contamination in the manufacturing process as they contained excessive levels of a substance that is considered a probable carcinogen (glycidyl fatty acid esters, 3-MCPD), resulting from the use of low-quality palm oil.
 All three samples from Turkey were found to contain traces of undeclared sesame, usually as tahini, which may be dangerous for people allergic to sesame.
 A screening also revealed high levels of mold toxins (aflatoxins) in the pistachio component of one sample.